HL7/fhir-ig-publisher/README.md

 Note that the implementation guides themselves change over time, and the time varies due to network dependencies, so these times are only a rough indication of performance.

+Note: For some previous versions, the tests were run over a slow/obstructed starlink connection, so have been removed from the graph

 ## Building this Project

 You can find detailed instructions on setting up this project in your IDE [here](https://hl7.github.io/docs/ig_publisher/getting-started).